tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 SQL Server/购买指南/退费说明_intl_en.md

 >!
 >- Rebates and vouchers will not be returned.
->- The refund, including cash and trial credits, will be returned to your Tencent Cloud account.
+>- The refund, including cash credits and gift cards, will be returned to your Tencent Cloud account.